ROCKFlows/experiments-public/sourceCode/pattern/PatternWorkflow/readme.md

 - "max": is the maximum value of RAM that the java process can allocate during its execution.
 For example, put 8g to say 8Gb.

 - the final & says to execute the process in background, so your terminal will not be blocked during the execution of the program

+##Output of the Program

+In the "path output", the one folder for each pattern specified into the source code is created.
+Each pattern folder contains the folder of the datasets "test-0.arff" that match the specified data pattern.
+Inside each pattern folder, beyond the folder of the datasets that match the patern, 3 files are created:

+- readme: it contains the description of the data pattern.
+For example, it says what the range of attributes is, the range of instances, ...

+- analysis-4Folds.xlsx and analysis-10Folds.xlsx: they contain the following values for each workflow: average rank accuracy, standard deviation rank accuracy, average accuracy, standard deviation average accuracy and #times the workflow has rank=1 on the datasets that match the data pattern.

+- analysis-4Folds.xlsx: the average values have been calculated from the results reported in the file Final-Analysis-4Folds.xlsx of each dataset folder.

+- analysis-10Folds.xlsx: the average values have been calculated from the results reported in the file Final-Analysis-10Folds.xlsx of each dataset folder.